FriendsOfREDAXO/redaxo-mit-docker/CONTRIBUTING.md

 3. __Database import__

-    Check which SQL dumps have to be imported from the demo add-on.
+    Check which SQL dumps have to be imported from the demo addOn.

 4. __File import__